-Despite this, other tests, such as blood-glucose, triglycerides will most certainly require a fasting period to portray an accurate snapshot of your body.
+However, other tests, such as blood-glucose, triglycerides will most certainly require a fasting period to portray an accurate snapshot of your body.
 As a rule of thumb our recommendation is for you to follow your GP recommendations.

-High Cholesterol NHS Choices
+High Cholesterol - NHS factsheet

 Answered by the Health at Hand nurses

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA PPP healthcare member or not.